Why is my retaining wall invasive plants

 Remove Invasive Plants

-Carefully dig out or cut back any invasive plants you find, making sure to remove the entire root system.
+Carefully pull out any invasive plants you find, making sure to get the entire root system.

 3. 3